oddbird/oddleventy/content/blog/2024/zoomies.md

 that is different from the physical potential of the hardware.
 I have a 4k monitor here
-with `3840 x 2160` physical pixels,
-but to make the interface more legible it renders at a `1920 x 1080` resolution by default.
+with `3840x2160` physical pixels, but to make the interface more legible it renders at a `1920x1080` resolution by default.

 That means we have twice the _pixel density_ --
-we can now fit multiple physical pixels inside a single resolution 'pixel'!
+we can now fit multiple physical pixels inside a single visual 'pixel'!
 That ratio of rendered pixels to physical pixels is called the _device pixel ratio_.
 For my screen, at the default settings,